College Graduate Competencies

 - Mathematics: Solve problems using mathematics.

-- Communications: Communicate and write effectively.
+- Communications: Communicate effectively in writing and orally.

 - Writing Across the Curriculum Rubric Tool

 - Technology: Use technology tools efficiently and effectively to perform personal and professional tasks.